betsyrosalen/UdacityDAND-Notes/3_Intro_to_Data_Analysis.md

 #### Sharing environments

 When sharing your code on GitHub, it's good practice to make an environment file and include it in the repository.
 This will make it easier for people to install all the dependencies for your code.
-I also usually include a pip requirements.txt file using [pip freeze](https://pip.pypa.io/en/stable/reference/pip_freeze/) for people not using conda.
+I also usually include a pip requirements.txt file using **[pip freeze](https://pip.pypa.io/en/stable/reference/pip_freeze/)** __for people not using conda__.

+##### To create a requirements.txt file from a conda environment

+	conda list #Gives you list of packages used for the environment conda list -e > requirements.txt #Save all the info about packages to your folder

+##### Write a requirements.txt file using pip

+	pip freeze > requirements.txt

+##### Show the contents of the requirements.txt file.

+	cat requirements.txt

+##### Install from a requirements.txt file in another environment

+	pip install -r requirements.txt

+##### Example:

+###### Generate a requirements file and then install from it in another environment.

+	$ env1/bin/pip freeze > requirements.txt
+	$ env2/bin/pip install -r requirements.txt

-#### Note on Python 2 vs. 3
+## Note on Python 2 vs. 3

 For most of Python's history including Python 2, printing was done like so: